chienpu/public-STRIDE-sample/README.md

 # STRIDE Sample Repository for Journal Review

-This repository contains selected artifacts from the **STRIDE (Semantic Task-Driven Reasoning and Integration for Data-Driven Engineering)** framework.
+This repository contains selected artifacts from the **STRIDE (Semantic Trigger Reasoning and Integration for Data-Driven Engineering)** framework.
 It supports journal peer review by demonstrating the core concepts of ontology-driven predictive maintenance using Neo4j and Python.

 > 🔒 This is a **public sample**.
 Proprietary and full-scale datasets are omitted for privacy and intellectual property considerations.